 - A person with a disability who is accompanied by a support person can have that person accompany them on the CMTO’s premises.
 Where applicable, the consent of the person with the disability will be obtained prior to discussing any confidential information in the presence of the support person.

 In the event of a planned or unexpected disruption to services or facilities for persons with disabilities, the CMTO will notify its employees and members of the public promptly.
 This clearly posted notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.

 Any notices will be posted at all public entrances and service counters of CMTO, or communicated by such method as is reasonable in the circumstances.

 CMTO is committed to equality in the employment context with respect to disability.
 This commitment extends to its recruitment.

 CMTO welcomes any feedback or questions regarding the methods it uses to provide goods and services to persons with disabilities.
-Individuals who wish to provide feedback on can do so in person, by mail, telephone, facsimile transmission or email to:
+Individuals who wish to provide feedback can do so in person, by mail, telephone, facsimile transmission or email to:

 Director, Corporate Services

 If the above methods are not suitable, those interacting with CMTO may request another method.
 Privacy will be respected and all feedback will be reviewed for possible action that can be taken to improve the accessibility of CMTO services.
 Where feedback is provided, a response will generally be provided within 10 days.

 Modification of Policy